myquite/tml_parser/examples/README.md

 - See how different elements are used
 - Learn best practices for content formatting
 - Understand activity and assessment patterns
+- See examples of all 8 question types in action

 ### For Developers:
 - See how TML is parsed and rendered